volusion/element/content/references/sdk.md

 #### 'menus.get()'

-A method that returns a Promise that resolves with an object with an `items` property that contains array of the configured store's menus. **Note:** the Volusion Admin interface only supports a single menu at this time.
+This method returns a Promise that resolves with an object with an `items` property that contains an array of the configured store's menus. **Note:** the Volusion Admin interface only supports a single menu at this time.

 #### Usage